robledop/os/README.md

 # OS (no name)

 Just a little operating system I'm developing for fun.
+Written in C23.

 ## Documentation